Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 1. Enable [personal access tokens (PATs)](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm) for your Tableau account.
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-enable-pat.jpg" title="Enable PATs for the account in Tableau"/>

-2. Create a PAT that you can add to dbt Cloud to pull in Tableau metadata for the downstream exposures.
-Ensure the user creating the PAT has access to collections/folders, as the PAT only grants access matching the creator's existing privileges.
+2. Create a PAT to add to dbt Cloud to pull in Tableau metadata for the downstream exposures.
+When creating the token, you must have permission to access collections/folders, as the PAT only grants access matching the creator's existing privileges.
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-create-pat.jpg" title="Create PATs for the account in Tableau"/>

 3. Copy the **Secret** and the **Token name** and enter them in dbt Cloud.
 The secret is only displayed once, so store it in a safe location (like a password manager).